cmuck2000/speed_typer/ReadMe.md

 ### GitHub Pages

-The project was deployed to GitHub Pages using the following steps.
+The project was deployed to GitHub Pages

 ### Python web server